-If you need any more information before you decide to apply to Wellington Girls' College, please contact the Director of International Students (by email, fax or phone).
+If you need any more information before you decide to apply to Wellington Girls’ College, please contact the Director of International Students through the Enquiry section of this website.

-Send all three documents to the College along with a copy of your most recent school reports and examination results and a written testimonial (usually from a teacher) as to your character.
+Send (email) the documents to the College along with a copy of your most recent school reports and examination results and a written testimonial (usually from a teacher) as to your character.

 If your application is successful you will receive a Provisional Offer of Place and an Invoice.

 If you send a telegraphic transfer you must email the College with details.

 If you are applying for Homestay, the fees invoice will include the Homestay placement fee and a year’s homestay fees in advance, along with your tuition and other fees required.
 The Homestay fee is held in trust and paid fortnightly to the Homestay family by the College.

 Terms 1,2 and 3 are approximately 10 weeks of lessons with two weeks holiday between terms.